dkim286/cpsc454-proj-ryu/README.md

 This will cause `h1` to launch a ping flood attack on `h2`.

 Observe the output in **controller terminal**.
-Once you see `flood detected, blocking all ICMP traffic...` message pop up, that means all ICMP traffic are *blocked* globally for 10 seconds.
+Once the `flood detected, blocking all ICMP traffic...` message pops up, all ICMP traffic are *blocked* for the offending host for 10 seconds.
+This will also block the victim to prevent replies from flooding the network.

 In **topology terminal**, hit `ctrl+c` to stop the flood attack.
-Immediately, start a normal pinging process:
+Then, start the normal pinging process immediately:

 ```
 mininet> h1 ping h2